hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ## What causes the Chif Driver not found error?

-The most typical situation is when you are logged in, as a privileged user in a non-iLO based server, a virtual machine or a laptop, and you issue an iLOrest command or launch a Python or PowerShell script performing in-band Redfish commands.
+The most typical situation is when you are logged in, as a privileged user in a non-iLO based server, a virtual machine or a laptop, and you issue a script performing in-band Redfish commands.

 In those cases, there is no iLO underneath the operating system.
 Hence the CHIF driver, although present as a file somewhere on disk, cannot be properly loaded by the application.